OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/azure-resource-manager/resource-manager-template-best-practices.md

            "type": "string",
            "maxLength": 50,
            "metadata": {
-               "description": "The DNS label for the public IP address.
+               "description": "hello DNS label for hello public IP address.
 It must be lowercase.
-It should match the following regular expression, or it will raise an error: ^[a-z][a-z0-9-]{1,61}[a-z0-9]$"
+It should match hello following regular expression, or it will raise an error: ^[a-z][a-z0-9-]{1,61}[a-z0-9]$"
            }
        }
    },